badaix/snapcast/doc/configuration.md

     In this example the loopback device is card 0 with devices 0 and 1, each having 8 subdevices.
     The devices are addressed with `hw:<card idx>,<device idx>,<subdevice num>`, e.g. `hw:0,0,0`.
-    If a process plays audio using `hw:0,0,x`, then the audio will be looped back to `hw:0,1,x`
+    If a process plays audio using `hw:0,0,x`, then the audio will be looped back to `hw:0,1,x`.
+    The `<subdevice_num>` portion can be omitted from the device address.
+    Additionally, the `<card_idx>` value can be the name of the soundcard, i.e. `Loopback` in this case.

 3. Configure your player to use a loopback device

     For mopidy (gstreamer) in `mopidy.conf`:

     ```sh
-    output = audioresample ! audioconvert ! audio/x-raw,rate=48000,channels=2,format=S16LE ! alsasink device=hw:0,0,0
+    output = audioresample ! audioconvert ! audio/x-raw,rate=48000,channels=2,format=S16LE ! alsasink device=hw:Loopback,0
     ```

     For mpd: in `mpd.conf`